MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09a-Implement_Web_Apps.md

 ## Exercise 1

 ### Task 1: Create an Azure web app
 In this task, you will create an Azure web app.

 1. If you have not yet signed in, please navigate to the [Azure portal](http://portal.azure.com).

-1. In the Sign in window enter you will see a login screen, in that enter the following email/username and then click on **Next**.
+1. In the Sign-in window, you will see a login screen, in that enter the following email/username and then click on **Next**.

     * Email/Username: <inject key="AzureAdUserEmail"></inject>